EnshenZhu/OpenCV_Tutorial/README.md

    For more information, check https://en.wikipedia.org/wiki/HSL_and_HSV)*
 3. ```spaces3.py``` Covert BGR to LAB (L\*a\*b) *(For more information, check https://www.mathworks.com/discovery/lab-color.html#:~:text=Lab%20color%20space%20is%20a,colors%20outside%20of%20human%20perception)*
-4. OpenCV read the image in the **BGR** color format.
+4. OpenCV reads the image in the **BGR** color format.
 Outside the OpenCV, the color is not coded in the BGR.
 It may be coded as **RGB**.
 Check ```spaces4.py``` as an example.
 5. ```spaces5.py``` OpenCV has its own way to convert the BGR image into the RGB.
 6. **RECALL:** You cannot directly convert grayscale to HSV, Instead, you need to convert the grayscale firstly to BGR,